Hi, I’m James – Professional Counselling for Relationships, Anger & Anxiety

 At its heart, online counselling is about access, comfort, and control.
 It recognizes that healing doesn’t have to happen in a specific place — it happens where you feel safe, supported, and heard.
 For many in West Yorkshire and across the UK, that’s exactly where they are.

-Therapies I offer in Bradford and Online
+Therapies I offer In-person and Online

-Having graduated with a distinction in Integrative Counselling and Psychotherapy, I choose to work in an integrative, person-centred way, which means I place the relationship between us at the heart of our sessions.
-I believe that you are the expert in your own life, and my role is to help create a safe, supportive space where you can explore what is feeling difficult at your own pace.
+I graduated with a Distinction in Integrative Counselling and Psychotherapy and work in a person-centred, integrative way.
+This means I place the relationship between us at the heart of our work and believe that you are the expert in your own life.

-Counselling isn’t about giving advice or telling you what to do.
-Instead, I offer a space where you can be truly heard without judgement.
-Together, we can gently explore your thoughts, feelings and experiences, helping you make sense of what is happening in a way that feels meaningful to you.
+Counselling isn't about giving advice or telling you what to do.
+Instead, I offer a safe, supportive and non-judgemental space where you can explore your thoughts, feelings and experiences at your own pace.

 "It's often what we already know, but simply can't see, that releases us!"